 Living matter is inherently active, and out of equilibrium.
-We have been searching for novel self-assembled structures which can be achieved in active, energy-driven, systems, but that have not been observed in equilibrium systems.
+In the past we investigated novel self-assembled structures that can be achieved in active, energy-driven, systems, but have not been observed in equilibrium systems.
 For example, we have shown that self-propelling attractive spherical particles can form fluid–like “living” clusters which dynamically grow and shrink, a property usually attributed to living systems.
 Their emergence can be explained and quantified in terms of the balance between active forces and regression to thermodynamic equilibrium.

 - A. Mallory, A. Šarić, C. Valeriani and A. Cacciuto.
 Anomalous thermomechanical properties of a self-propelled colloidal fluid.
 Phys.
 Rev. E 89, 052303 (2014).